pixelfed/docs/running-pixelfed/installation.md

 You can choose one of three supported database drivers:
 - MySQL (5.7+)
 - MariaDB (10.2.7+ -- 10.3.5+ recommended)
-- PostgreSQL
+- PostgreSQL (10+)

 ::: tip WARNING
-PostgreSQL support is not complete -- there may be Postgre-specific bugs within Pixelfed.
+PostgreSQL support is not primary -- there may be Postgre-specific bugs within Pixelfed.
 If you encounter any issues while running Postgre as a database, please file those issues on our [Github tracker](https://github.com/pixelfed/pixelfed/issues).
 :::

 You will need to create a database and grant permission to an SQL user identified by a password.
 To do this with MySQL or MariaDB, do the following: